puagarwa/page-fragmentor/README.md

 - `orphans`: Firefox does not support orphans, use `--orphans` instead.
 Default is 2.

 If the content is broken across a table any `<thead>` will be cloned.

-If your line-height is too small you may find pages will not break within text.

-If your paragraphs have text hanging below the line you may find text breaking at unexpected places.

 ## Fragmentation algorithm